Cshooltz/Resume/Brief Resume.md

 Completed as part of the C# Masterclass, this simple program allows the user to edit database entries for zoos and animals and builds a relational table to keep track of what animals each zoo has.
 Data is stored in a local Microsoft SQL database.
 The GUI was built using WPF on .Net Framework 4.

 #### Complete C# Masterclass
 I chose to take this course because it is a very comprehensive introduction to programming in C#.
 It covered all of the basic programming principles and went all the way to advanced topics, such as multithreaded programming, GUI programming, LINQ and using databases, and events.
-For the details of what I learned from this course, please see my [detailed resume](https://github.com/Cshooltz/Resume/blob/main/Detailed%20Resume.md) and/or my [C# Masterclass](https://github.com/Cshooltz/CSharp-Masterclass) repository.
+For the details of what I learned from this course, please see my [detailed resume](https://github.com/Cshooltz/Resume/blob/main/Detailed%20Resume.md) and my [C# Masterclass](https://github.com/Cshooltz/CSharp-Masterclass) repository.

 ### ADDITIONAL SKILLS
 - Proven communication, diplomacy, and teamwork skills